danielxhogan/dotfiles/install.md

 ### modify system for GPU pass through

 - make sure intel vt-d is enabled in the bios
+- make a backup before making any of the following changes
+- mistakes in the two files edited below can cause the system not to boot

 ```
-// test out changes before persisting

-- reboot computer
-- press e when grub screen displays
+// get the ids of the gpu grapics and audio devices eg. 10de:1c82
+lspci -nnk

+// edit grub config
+vim /etc/default/grub

-- find the line starting with linux and add the following:
+// add parameters to the line starting with GRUB_CMDLINE_LINUX_DEFAULT:
-  intel_iommu=on iommu=pt
+intel_iommu=on iommu=pt vfio-pci.ids=[gpu device id],[gpu audio device id]

--press ctrl-x to boot
+// regenerate grub config
+grub-mkconfig -o /boot/grub/grub.cfg

 // check for iommu capability
 dmesg | grep -i -e DMAR -e IOMMU